 How changes to consumer privacy law might impact marketers and martech

-Abdication or reversal of consumer privacy protection in Washington could cause states to jump into the fray.
+Abdication of consumer privacy protection in Washington could cause states to jump into the fray.

 The new administration and Republican control of Congress could bring massive change in regulatory policy and consumer protection.
 Indeed, many of Trump’s cabinet appointees have pledged to scale back or dismantle the regulatory frameworks of their respective agencies.